-Testing our faith reveals what we really believe.
-Testing also strengthens and purifies our faith.
-Trials and suffering give us the opportunity to practice the truths in God’s Word, which strengthen our faith and transform our thinking, attitudes, and character.
+Testing your faith reveals what you really believe.
+Testing also strengthens and purifies your faith.
+Trials and suffering give you the opportunity to practice the truths in God’s Word, which strengthen your faith and transform your thinking, attitudes, and character.

 Philippians 4:6-7 states, “do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 7) And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.”
 And, 4:13 “I can do all things through Him who strengthens me.”

 7. Stay humble.
-Suffering will often leads to pride, because we think we didn’t or don’t deserve it.
+Suffering will often lead to pride because we think we didn’t or don’t deserve it.
 So suffering well is to humbly seek God’s help and strength to endure and overcome.
-Remember, Satan also causes afflictions to draw us away from God, read the story of Job.
-Satan wants us to become angry and depressed, which is why we need to resist him and draw near to God.
+Remember, Satan also causes afflictions to draw us away from God; read the story of Job.
+Satan wants you to become angry and depressed, which is why you need to resist him and draw near to God.

 James 4:6-8 states, “But he gives more grace.
 Therefore it states, ‘God opposes the proud, but gives grace to the humble.’
 7) Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.
 8) Draw near to God and He will draw near to you.
 Cleanse your hands, you sinners, and purify your hearts, you double-minded.”